yuririnnnu/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+=> It expanded capabilities for building full web applications.
+It creates composable user interfaces with reusable components that react to data changes.
+Instead of working with templates or HTML directives, React components call a render method that produces a string of markup, then injects this directly into your document.
 1. Describe component state.
+It represent an information about the component’s current situation.
+The difference is while a “normal” variable “disappears” when their function exits, the state variables are preserved by React.
 1. Describe props.
+Props are arguments passed into React components.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Side effects are anything that affects something outside the scope of the function being executed.